Free Form Cheese, Bacon, and Onion Pie

-Roll out the second piece of pastry to form a square or circle that is slightly larger than the bottom piece.
+Roll out the second piece of pastry to form a 28cm square (or leave it round, but with a larger circumference than the bottom piece…sorry I didn’t measure mine out!)
 Place over the filling and press the edges together to join.
 Trim away excess and cut a cross in the middle of the pie.
-Brush lightly with beaten egg and bake in the top of the oven for 10 minutes, then reduce the heat to 375 F and cook for another 25-30 minutes, or until golden and risen.
+Brush lightly with beaten egg and bake in the top of the oven for 10 minutes, then reduce the heat to 180 C and cook for another 25-30 minutes, or until golden and risen.

 Serve cut into wedges.

 More Great Recipes: Savory Pie